Sayrus/msi-keyboard/README.md

 # msi-keyboard
-Allow the user to change the keyboard backlight using hidapi
+Allows the user to change the keyboard backlight using hidapi

 This project is based on bparker06's work but aim to fix the animated modes.